apache/spark/docs/ml-classification-regression.md

 The interface for working with linear regression models and model summaries is similar to the logistic regression case.

-  > When fitting LinearRegressionModel without intercept on dataset with constant nonzero column by "l-bfgs" solver, Spark ML outputs zero coefficients for constant nonzero columns.
+  > When fitting LinearRegressionModel without intercept on dataset with constant nonzero column by "l-bfgs" solver, Spark MLlib outputs zero coefficients for constant nonzero columns.
 This behavior is the same as R glmnet but different from LIBSVM.

 **Example**